 If you have bad credit and find a vehicle that has a rebuilt or salvage title, you should know that subprime lenders – lenders that deal with bad credit – probably aren’t going to finance it.
 Any car you want to buy with an auto loan typically needs to have a clean title.
-Salvage and rebuilt titles are title brands, and the vehicle you choose to finance usually can’t have either.
+Salvage and rebuilt titles are considered branded titles, and the vehicle you choose to finance can’t have either.

-Why Most Lenders Don’t Finance Branded Title Vehicles
+Why Most Lenders Don’t Finance Branded Title Cars

 In order to finance a car with a bad credit auto loan, the vehicle you choose usually must have a clean title.
-If there’s a branded title of any kind attached to it, you can’t finance it in most cases.
-This is because subprime lenders don’t want you to drive an unreliable car, and want to make sure it doesn’t break the bank due to unforeseen repairs.
+If a branded title is attached to it, you can’t finance it in most cases.
+This is because subprime lenders don’t want you to drive an unreliable car, and want to ensure it doesn’t break the bank due to unforeseen repairs.

 Other Branded Titles to Watch Out For

-Each state has different title brands and variations, so it can be confusing knowing what each means.
+Each state has different title brands and variations, so it can be confusing to know what each means.
 Depending on where you live, you may come across all, or some, of these four other common title brands:

-- Flood – Vehicles that experienced damaged from a flood.
+- Flood – Vehicles that experienced damage from a flood.